joaquinc777/DH110-Joaquincruz/README.md

 In this assignment, I will conduct a heuristic evaluation of two mobile apps with goals similar to the ones of this project.
 The first, Cozi allows users to create a family planner, and allows family members to log in with their email and shared password and start working on scheduling.
 The second, Maple allows you to plan and organize tasks within your family, without the use of share password.
 It allows you to as well create new plans based on inspirations they have created for users.

-The valuation will discuss each app's consistency to the [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) and provide [Severity Ratings for Usability Problems](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/) with consideration for the target users, family members.
+The valuation will discuss each app's consistency to the [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) and provide ratings with consideration for the target users, family members.

 ## App 1: Cozi
 ![Cozi-Screenshot](https://user-images.githubusercontent.com/114783914/231081960-aaf12707-0cd4-4534-8279-28c5db0b2a59.PNG)